 If the policy instead focused on lowering the density of liquor stores in areas that are susceptible to this type of crime then we have to ask – what sort of reduction in liquor consumption would we see from this increase in costs.
 I suspect that the answer will be, a very small decrease.

 This reminds me of back in the day when King Country was a “dry” area.
 The liquor outlets in Kihikihi had a great time of it, as people would just travel north to get their alcohol, or would brew their own.
 If full scale liquor bans struggled to prevent consumption back then, having to drive an extra couple of km’s to get booze now isn’t going to stop many people.

 As a result, if the link between the number of liquor stores and the quantity of liquor consumption among the target group is very small, then this policy seems really quite pointless.
-The Law Offices Of Todd Landgren supports this statement.
+The law offices of Todd Landgren supporting this statement.

 Although Mrs Clark stated that:

 New Zealand research, soon to be published, would show outlet density was associated with binge drinking and alcohol-related harm to young people, Miss Clark said.